Homes that Heal

 Where we work

-SHCLA works throughout Alameda County where the need for affordable supportive housing continues to increase, significantly impacting people living with serious mental health conditions.
+SHCLA works in the incorporated and unincorporated areas of the San Francisco Bay Area where the need for affordable supportive housing continues to increase, significantly impacting low-income, SMI residents in our communities.

 Alameda County